Yamato-Security/hayabusa/README.md

 ## Event Fequency Timeline

-If you add `-V` or `--visual-timeline` option, the Event Frequency Timeline feature displays a sparkline frequency timeline of detected events.
+If you add `-V` or `--visualize-timeline` option, the Event Frequency Timeline feature displays a sparkline frequency timeline of detected events.
 Note: There needs to be more than 5 events.
+Also, the characters will not render correctly on the default Command Prompt or PowerShell Prompt, so please use a terminal like Windows Terminal, iTerm2, etc...

 ## Dates with most total detections